samuelaragaw1/EthiopianCalanderApp/Readme.txt

 - offseting the starting and ending day of the month[Done]
 - adjust the highliter for current date[Done]
-- the day difference issue fix[still there is problem]
+- the day difference issue fix[Done]
-- pugmue variation besed on year[Done]
+- pugmue variation based on year[Done]
-- pugme use for every year
+- pugme use for every year[Done]